SAP-samples/cloud-espm-cloud-native/README.md

 ### Create Destination

-Destination will be used by ESPM Application to consume the Tax Service which is an external service
+Destination will be used by ESPM Application to consume the Tax Service which is an external service.
-* From the SAP CP Cockpit go to your Sub Account and click Destination
+* From the SAP CP Cockpit go to your Sub Account and click Destination.

 * Create a new destination by clicking `New Destination`  and filling with the properties as shown below.
 (URL of tax service running on SAP Cloud Platform Cloud Foundry.)
 ![Alt text](./documentation/images/tax-service-destination.png "Adding Destination")